mfiers/mus/README.md

 If you've tagged the folder with eln data, then the experiment id will be picked up from that data, otherwise you need to specify the eln experiment id"

 ```
-mus log -e -x [eln-experiment-id] 'this is a test message'
+mus log -x [eln-experiment-id] 'this is a test message'
 ```

 It is possible to upload a file to ELN using `mus tag`, again with the `-e` flag: